danielna/danielna.github.com/_posts/2013-06-26-getting-a-job-as-a-front-end-web-developer.md

     <li>Chaining commands</li>
     <li>How to respond to and trigger events</li>
     <li>What does it mean for something to be asynchronous?</li>
+    <li>How do people debug jQuery bugs?
+What is console.log() and the `debugger` command?
+How can you set breakpoints in JavaScript files and step in/over them?</li>
     <li>(General) What JSON is, and what a JSON response looks like</li>
     <li>(Advanced) What is AJAX?</li>
     <li>(Advanced) How to receive data from an API via AJAX and parse the data into the DOM</li>